OnionIoT/tau-lidar-camera/docs/quickstart.rst

    mat_depth_rgb = mat_depth_rgb.astype(np.uint8)

    cv2.imshow('Depth Map', mat_depth_rgb)

+If you see a window displaying depth map, congratulation, your Tau LiDAR camera is working!

 If you requested distance/depth plus grayscle image, to display the grayscle image, convert the data array of depth data to single channel image: